tamanna037/SMove/README.md

 # SMove

 Smove is a desktop game.
-It is programmed by C languange and designed using iGraphics.
+It is programmed by C and designed using iGraphics.

 **Rules**